nicasnes/VoteChange/README.md

 */vote yes*
 */vote no*
 */vote yes but only the first argument is considered* will still vote yes.
-*/vote no yes* will vote yes, as only the first argument is considered.
+*/vote no yes* will vote no, as only the first argument is considered.

+###### clearqueue
+This command allows the user to clear the queue of upcoming votes.
+Default permission requirement is server operator only.

+Example usage:
+*/clearqueue*

+###### viewqueue
+This command allows the user to view the contents of the queue.

+Example usage:
+*/viewqueue*